mieubrisse/personal-writing/the-goal-is-unique-work/post.md

 I **love** this.
 It's why I wrote [Let Programming Burn](https://mieubrisse.substack.com/p/let-programming-burn).

-It was never about pushing characters into an editor; it was about thought leaping from my mind into reality.
+It was never about pushing characters into an editor; it was about thought leaping from mind into reality.

 Yesterday's [post about categorizing book notes with AI was a step in that direction](https://mieubrisse.substack.com/p/categorizing-book-notes-with-ai).